thomaseleff/Windows-Filestream-Backup/README.md

 # Windows Filestream Backup
-A batch script for backing-up any number of Windows directories using ROBOCOPY.
+A batch script for backing-up any number of user-configured Windows directories using ROBOCOPY.

 # Features
 - Filestream backup based on user-configuration
-  - Configuration for the name of the filestream, the source directory, the destination directory and the copy options for the ROBOCOPY.
+  - Configuration for the name of the filestream, the source directory, the destination directory and the ROBOCOPY copy options.
 - Logging of each filestream individually to easily review the status of the backup.

 # Installation